-The donkey is usually about 2 meters long and about 1.45 tall at the shoulder level.
-Just like every other member of the Equidae family, the African wild ass has a long tail which can be about 20 inches long.
+The donkey is usually about 2 meters long and about 1.45 tall at shoulder level.
+Just like every other member of the Equidae family, the African wild ass has a long tail that can be about 20 inches long.

 Feral European Rabbit

 A mature European rabbit can be up to 40cm long and 1.2 to 2kg heavy.
-Their sizes, however, vary according to the quality of habitat and food to which the rabbit is exposed.
+Their sizes, however, vary according to the habitat quality and food the rabbit is exposed to.
 Some rabbits get to feed on rich roots and clovers, while some depend on grasses only.

 The introduction of these feral rabbits has caused devastating effects on the local biodiversity of Hawaii.
-The Feral European Rabbits eat out the vegetation leading to a consequent removal of soil insects on which many endemic birds are dependent.
+The Feral European Rabbits eat out the vegetation leading to a consequent removal of soil insects on which many endemic birds depend.

 The feral rabbit can be found on Lehua and Manana Island, where eradicative measures have been taken.

-Ship rats or house rats are a nuisance, to farmers most notably, as they consume a wide range of farm produce.
+Ship rats or house rats are a nuisance to farmers, as they consume a wide range of farm produce.
 The state of Hawaii is not an exception.

 Black rats are found on virtually all the major islands of Hawaii, including Ford Island, Hawaii, Kahoolawe, Kauai, Lanai, Maui, Midway, Mokolii, Mokuauia, Mokuoloe, Molokai, Niihau, and Oahu.

-The mammals which are also known as roof rats do not only come in black; their coat colors range from black to light brown with lighter underparts.
+The mammals, also known as roof rats, do not only come in black; their coat colors range from black to light brown with lighter underparts.

-The Norway Rat, like the black rat and house rat, can be found all over Hawaii.
-These little mammals have coarse furs which are usually brown or dark grey with their bellies assuming a lighter color of their coat.
+Like the black and house rat, the Norway Rat can be found all over Hawaii.
+These little mammals have coarse furs, usually brown or dark grey, with their bellies assuming a lighter color than their coat.